LLM Fundamentals

 Top-p (Nucleus Sampling)

-Alternative to temperature.
-Considers only the most likely tokens until probability adds up to p.
+An alternative to temperature.
+The model only considers the most likely tokens until their combined probability adds up to p.

 - 0.1: Very focused, conservative